 ampus policing and safety is coordinated by the Stonehill College Police Department.
-The department is comprised of a Chief, two Lieutenants, one Detective Sergeant, Two Sergeants, nine full time Police Officers and 3 Per Diem Police Officers.
-In addition, the department employs one full-time Community Service Officer.
+The department is comprised of a Chief, one Captain, one Lieutenant, one Detective Sergeant, two Sergeants, Ten full time police officers, and three Per-Diem (part-time) Officers.
+In addition, the Department employs one fulltime Community Service Officer.

 Campus Police Officers are armed and are commissioned in accordance with the provisions of Massachusetts General Laws Chapter 22C § 63.
 Campus Police Officers have the powers of arrest and have authority to enforce Federal, State and local laws and College policies.
 Campus Police Officers have jurisdiction in and upon lands or structures owned, used, or occupied by the College.
-Police Officers are graduates of a police academy conducted or sanctioned by the Massachusetts State Police and have met other requirements established by the Colonel of the Massachusetts State Police, such as annual training.
+Police Officers are graduates of a police academy conducted or sanctioned by the Massachusetts State Police.
+They are also in compliance with the laws and requirements overseen by the Massachusetts Peace Officers Standards and Training Commission (POSTC) and Massachusetts State Police (MSP).

-Community Service Officer (CSO) serve the campus community by locking campus buildings, reporting safety and maintenance problems, monitoring the campus for suspicious activity and assisting with campus safety escorts.
+Community Service Officer (CSO) serve the

+campus community by locking campus buildings, reporting safety and maintenance problems, monitoring the campus for suspicious activity and assisting with campus safety escorts.
 The patrol jurisdiction of the CSO is limited to Stonehill's campus.
 The CSO has the authority to enforce College policies on campus.
 The CSO is not armed and does not have law enforcement or arrest authority.

 The Campus Police Department is located on Donahue Hill Drive in the Brother James Madigan, C.S.C., Carriage House.
 The Campus Police Department is open 24 hours a day.
 Communications Officers (Police Dispatchers) answer business and emergency calls; dispatch police officers to emergencies and other calls for service; monitor fire, carbon monoxide, and intrusion alarms; view security cameras, and much more.

 Administrative staff members and student workers perform clerical duties in the Communication Center.
-They also provide support to the Communications Officers by greeting visitors at the station, answering questions, issuing Stonehill ID cards and parking decals.
-The Campus Police

-Department employs two part-time
+They also provide support to the Communications Officers by greeting visitors at the station, answering questions, issuing Stonehill ID cards and subjects.
+Officers are certified as First parking decals.
+The Campus Police Department employs two part-time Responders and trained in First Aid and CPR.
 Gate House Attendants.
-These employees are

-stationed in the Campus Gate House, located

-at the Belmont Street entrance to the

-College.
-Two part time employees greet

-visitors coming to the campus, provide

-campus maps, directions, and general

-information about the College.
+These employees are The Department maintains a good working stationed in the Campus Gate House, located relationship with the Massachusetts State at the Belmont Street entrance to the Police and with the local Easton Police College.
+Two part time employees greet Department.
+Stonehill College Police and visitors coming to the campus, provide Easton Police exchange information relative campus maps, directions, and general to criminal activity.
+Stonehill College does information about the College. not have any written or formal agreements (including written agreements for the The Campus Police Department is investigation of criminal incidents) with local responsible for keeping the peace and or state police.

-The Campus Police Department is responsible for keeping the peace and enforcing public laws and College policies.
-Although the Campus Police Department performs a variety of services, its primary function is to protect the lives and property of community members and visitors to the campus.
-Police Officers are on duty 24 hours a day, 7 days a week, and they patrol the campus on foot, on mountain bikes, and in marked police vehicles.
+enforcing public laws and College policies.
+Although the Campus Police Department performs a variety of services, its primary of community members and visitors to the a day, 7 days a week, and they patrol the marked police vehicles.